isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/calendarview.md

 - ReminderMinutesBeforeStartInternal

-- Compromissostate
+- AppointmentState

 - AllAttachmentsHidden

 - ChangeHighlight

-### <a name="calculated-from-the-primary-recurrence-blob-or-master"></a>Calculado a partir do blob de recorrência principal ou mestre
+### <a name="calculated-from-the-primary-recurrence-blob-or-master"></a>Calculado a partir do blob ou mestre de recorrência principal

 - ItemId